StackVista/sts-agent-omnibus/README.md

 PLATFORM="deb-x64" # must be in "deb-x64", "deb-i386", "rpm-x64", "rpm-i386"
-TRACE_AGENT_BRANCH="master" # Branch of the datadog-trace-agent repo to use, default "master" PROCESS_AGENT_BRANCH="master" # Branch of the datadog-process-agent repo to use, default "master" AGENT_BRANCH="master" # Branch of dd-agent repo to use, default "master" OMNIBUS_BRANCH="master" # Branch of dd-agent-omnibus repo to use, default "master" AGENT_VERSION="5.4.0" # default to the latest tag on that branch LOG_LEVEL="debug" # default to "info" LOCAL_AGENT_REPO="~/dd-agent" # Path to a local repo of the agent to build from.
+TRACE_AGENT_BRANCH="master" # Branch of the datadog-trace-agent repo to use, default "master" PROCESS_AGENT_BRANCH="master" # Branch of the datadog-process-agent repo to use, default "master" AGENT_BRANCH="master" # Branch of sts-agent repo to use, default "master" OMNIBUS_BRANCH="master" # Branch of sts-agent-omnibus repo to use, default "master" AGENT_VERSION="5.4.0" # default to the latest tag on that branch LOG_LEVEL="debug" # default to "info" LOCAL_AGENT_REPO="~/sts-agent" # Path to a local repo of the agent to build from.
 Defaut is not set and the build will be done against the github repo

 # The passphrase of the key you want to use to sign your .rpm package (if
 # building an RPM package).
 If you don't set this variable, the RPM won't be